Northwest Notes: Towns, Westbrook, Jazz, Trail Blazers

 The Timberwolves were facing significant financial losses for the foreseeable future if they had kept the current roster together, league sources tell Brian Windhorst of ESPN.
 The need to unload Karl-Anthony Towns‘ contract is Minnesota’s primary motivation for agreeing to the trade that will send him to the Knicks.

 Towns will earn $49.2MM this season as his four-year, $220MM extension kicks in.
 Windhorst points out that the front office gave him that deal in 2022 when it looked like he had established himself as the franchise cornerstone.
-That designation now belongs to Anthony Edwards, who increased his extension by $41MM by making the All-Star team last season.
+That designation now belongs to Anthony Edwards, who increased the value of his own maximum-salary extension by $41MM by making the All-NBA team last season.
 Throw in Rudy Gobert, who will make $43.8MM this season and is almost certain to pick up his $46.7MM player option for 2025/26, and that’s already the core of a very expensive roster.

 Windhorst points out that even if Lore and Rodriguez prevail in arbitration, they aren’t guaranteed to get the team.
 That will be decided in a vote by the NBA’s Board of Governors, many of whom may still be loyal to Taylor.
 Windhorst expects lawsuits to be filed no matter what the final decision is.